 It is the School District's policy to permit employees to accumulate earned but unused sick and vacation pay benefits.
 Sick pay is accrued for the estimated amount that the School District will pay upon employment termination; vacation pay is accrued when incurred.
 Both of these are reported in the government-wide financial statements.
 A liability for these amounts is reported in governmental funds only for known employee terminations as of year end.
 Generally, the funds that report employees' compensation are used to liquidate these obligations.
-Unpaid sick leave is not paid to employees upon termination.
 Unused vacation days are paid to employees for unused days up to twice their yearly allowance at the time of severance from employment.